 His most recent directing credits include the Ensemble Studio Theatre’s production of Horton Foote’s The Traveling Lady, which was nominated for a 2006 Drama Desk Award for "Best Revival of a Play," the Resonance Ensemble Theatre’s world premiere production of Arthur Giron’s The Coffee Trees, performed at the Beckett Theatre in New York in 2007, and a Baylor Theatre production of Lorca’s Blood Wedding, which he also adapted to the stage.

-Dr. Castleberry has published dozens of professional and academic articles and is editor of the book Horton Foote: Genesis of an American Playwright.
-He has just finished editing two forthcoming books, Remembering Horton Foote, co-edited by Dr. Susan Christensen, and Horton Foote: Voice of an American Playwright, co-edited by Dr. Gerald Wood, and is completing a critical biography of Horton Foote.
+Dr. Castleberry's most recent publication is a comprehensive biography of Horton Foote titled: Blessed Assurance, The Life and Art of Horton Foote.
+He has published dozens of professional and academic articles and is editor of the book Horton Foote: Genesis of an American Playwright.
+He has also edited Remembering Horton Foote, co-edited by Dr. Susan Christensen, and Horton Foote: Voice of an American Playwright, co-edited by Dr. Gerald Wood.